ufront/detox/README.md

 * setText()
 * innerHTML()
 * setInnerHTML()
-* toString() - get the full XML/HTML of this node and it's children
+* html() - get the full XML/HTML of this node and it's children
 * clone()

 Traversing